Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 `CONNECTION-STRING` will be a long series of random characters.

 Navigate to the `.env` file in our project's root directory in VS Code.
-Create a new environment variable `RENDER_DATABASE_URL` to hold our external database URL.
+Create a new environment variable `RENDER_DATABASE_URI` to hold our external database URL.

 ```
 SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://postgres:postgres@localhost:5432/hello_books_development
 SQLALCHEMY_TEST_DATABASE_URI=postgresql+psycopg2://postgres:postgres@localhost:5432/hello_books_test
-RENDER_DATABASE_URL = postgres://YOUR_DATABASE_USERNAME:CONNECTION-STRING.oregon-postgres.render.com/YOUR_DATABASE
+RENDER_DATABASE_URI = postgres://YOUR_DATABASE_USERNAME:CONNECTION-STRING.oregon-postgres.render.com/YOUR_DATABASE
 ```

 We need to modify the start of our external database URL to work with the version of SQLAlchemy we are using.
 Update the beginning of our external database URL from `postgres` to `postgresql+pyscopg2`.